Pi-Kay/Music-AI-Vault/README.md

 3. **Open in Obsidian**: Launch Obsidian, select "Open folder as vault", and choose the cloned folder.
 4. **View Main Content**: Open `Music AI Document.md` for the full guidelines.
 Use Obsidian's graph view for interconnected notes.

-If you're not using Obsidian, view the raw Markdown files directly on GitHub (e.g., [Music AI Document.md](Music%20AI%20Document.md)).
+If you're not using Obsidian, view the raw Markdown files directly on GitHub.

 ## Contributing
 Contributions are welcome!
 Fork the repo, make changes, and submit a pull request.
 Ensure adaptations align with the license.